rijkvanzanten/obachine/README.md

 To view a full in-depth report of this project you can view the [GitBook](https://dandevri.gitbooks.io/oba) of this project.

-*Please note: the whole UI is in dutch 🇳🇱*
+*Please note: the whole UI is in Dutch 🇳🇱*

 ## ⚙️ Installation & Development